sashalex007/quartz_blog/content/leetcode/Maximum product subarray.md

 **Review 1**
 I came up with the first solution quite quickly, but I could not get to the second.
 Just remember that we can use kadane's for either the min OR the max.
 In this case we do both!
 Still hard.

+**Review 2**
+Went for the kadane's solution right away...hard.
+I don't quite follow the logic.

 #review
 #hard